jugbd/jugbd.org/_posts/2022-02-19-understanding-java-generics-1.md

 ### Using Generics with wildcards

 We have talked about wildcard above.
 Wildcard represents an unknown type.
-The followings are the examples of wildcard parameterized types.
+The followings are the examples of wildcard parameterized generics.

 ```